 All tags read by the reader are stored in a database on the reader.
-This page allows you to view the tags in the database as well as change the current Operating Mode (standby, autonomous, or polled).
+This page allows you to view the tags in the database as well as change the current Operating Mode (Active or Stand By).

 Press Start to begin displaying the tag database.
 This page is automatically refreshed every five seconds.
 Press Get Once to update the database one time (refresh is off).
 Press Purge to purge all tags from the database.